D1A Logo

 When are the semester reports due?

-Fall semester reports due January 30.
-Spring semester reports due June 30.
+Fall semester reports are due by January 30th.
+Spring semester reports due by June 30th.
+You may submit them earlier if you finish the semester earlier.

 We started late and won’t have 90 days completed by Jan 30.
 Do we still turn in the form?